yaronGithub/Tripza-AI/DEMO_SCRIPT.md

 ## Questions Preparation

 **Q: "How do you get attraction data?"**
 A: "Great question!
-Currently using curated datasets, with plans to integrate multiple APIs for real-time information."
+We integrate with multiple APIs including Google Places, Foursquare, and OpenStreetMap for comprehensive real-time information."

 **Q: "What makes this different from Google Trips or TripAdvisor?"**
-A: "Focused specifically on intelligent route optimization and personalized daily planning, not just attraction discovery."
+A: "Focused specifically on intelligent route optimization and AI-powered personalized daily planning, not just attraction discovery."

 **Q: "How do you monetize?"**
 A: "Freemium model with premium features like collaborative planning, advanced customization, and integration with booking platforms."